CZ-NIC/dns-probe/doc/Installation.rst

 The following distributions are currently supported: Debian 11, 10 and 9, Ubuntu 20.04 and 18.04.

-The OBS repository also contains packages with several dependencies that are not provided by the distribution's standard repositories.
+The OBS repository also contains packages of several dependencies that are not provided by the distribution's standard repositories.
 These dependencies will be automatically installed as pre-requisites when installing DNS Probe.